Michael Stevens (educator): Early Vsauce (2010–2012)

+Later in 2010, Stevens launched two related channels, named Vsauce2 and Vsauce3, which eventually attained the sole hosts/producers Kevin Lieber and Jake Roper, respectively.

 Google, TED talks and science education collaborations (2012–2016)

 In 2012, the year after Next New Networks was acquired by Google, Stevens also began working as a content strategist for Google in London.
 His role focuses on Google's YouTube platform, including meeting with fellow content creators to optimize their videos' effectiveness.
 He presented two TED talks in 2013: "How much does a video weigh?" at the official TEDActive, and "Why do we ask questions?" at TEDxVienna.
 He has also spoken at events for Adweek, VidCon, MIPTV Media Market, the Edinburgh International Television Festival, and for Novo Nordisk as a diabetes educator.
 In 2015, he appeared at the YouTube Fan Fest in Toronto.

 Through his work with Vsauce, Stevens has collaborated with and appeared alongside prominent individuals within the scientific community.
-These include Bill Nye (on "Why did the chicken cross the road?"), Derek Muller (on quantum randomness), Jack Horner and Chris Pratt (on dinosaur studies and Jurassic World), and David Attenborough (in an interview about Planet Earth II).
+These include Bill Nye (on "Why did the chicken cross the road?"), Derek Muller (on quantum randomness), Jack Horner and Chris Pratt (on dinosaur studies and Jurassic World), David Attenborough (in an interview about Planet Earth II).

 Mind Field and Brain Candy Live (2016–present)

 In 2016, former MythBusters co-host Adam Savage stated that he would join Stevens on a stage tour in 2017.
-Later in the year, Stevens published a video to Vsauce announcing that he and Savage will visit forty cities across the United States in early 2017 to present Brain Candy Live.
+Later in the year, Stevens published a video to Vsauce announcing that he and Savage would visit forty cities across the United States in early 2017 to present Brain Candy Live.
 The tour has been described as a live science-based stage show that is "between TED Talks and the Blue Man Group".
 A second United States tour was scheduled for March–May 2018.
-However, due to scheduling problems, the tour was cancelled and has not been held since.
-It has never officially been stated whether it will ever return.

-Stevens partnered with YouTube Red (now YouTube Premium) to create and host Mind Field, which premiered in January 2017 through YouTube's paid streaming service on the Vsauce channel (all episodes have since been made available for free to non-premium subscribers, however there is some bonus content that requires a subscription to watch).
+Stevens partnered with YouTube Red (now YouTube Premium) to create and host Mind Field, which premiered in January 2017 through YouTube's paid streaming service on the Vsauce channel.
 Each episode of the educational series explores a different aspect of human behavior, by hearing from and conducting experiments on Stevens and guests.
 Stevens said that he had "pitched Mind Field to many television networks and it [had been] rejected".

 In 2019, Stevens changed the name of the DONG channel to D!NG to avoid demonetization from YouTube's new policies on advertiser-friendliness.
+In 2025, he began co-hosting a podcast called The Rest Is Science with British mathematician Hannah Fry.

 Personal life

 In 2016, Stevens married Marnie, a New Zealander, and moved to Los Angeles.
 They had a daughter, Maeve, in August 2019.
+As of February 2026, Stevens resides in Colorado.